UniOfGreenwich/ELEE1147_Exercises/src/Recursion/Recursion.md

 ## Task 1.

-1. First recursive task is to perform a factorial, to do this we need a new project.
-Open VSCode and create a new C++ console project, and call it Factorial.
+1. First recursive task is to perform a factorial, to do this we need a new folder and call it Factorial.

 >**Note:**
 >>